-- 8-3.
-Doctoral dissertation should achieve or exceed the quality of doctoral research of peers working in the same field at the doctoral level.
-The research project is assessed based on the following criteria, among others. - 8-3-1.
-Originality:
+The doctoral dissertation should achieve or exceed the quality of doctoral research of peers working in the same field at the doctoral level.
+The research project is assessed based on the following criteria, among others.

+11-2-1.
+Originality

 The dissertation provides original and important knowledge for academics, practitioners, or society.